jasonacox/Powerwall-Dashboard/WINDOWS.md

 ### Create Windows Task Schedule Task to Restart WSL

 * Create a Task (don't choose Basic Task, so you can correctly set all the options) - see example screenshots below
-    * Make sure you use the account that has set up WSL and this account has a pssword
+    * Make sure you use the account that has set up WSL and this account has a password
     * Choose Run whether user is logged on or not
     * Configure for Windows 10
     * Name the task Windows 10